marciofurukawa/eks-using-existing-vpc-terraform/README.md

 configmap/aws-auth edited
 ```

-If you want more details about this configuration, please read the [official AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
+If you want more details about this configuration, please read the [AWS official documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

 ___
 [go to the top](#table-of-contents)